Thrust Bearing Series 3000

 This bearing is one of the most common thrust bearings found on units from the 1970's through the 1990's

 It is found on units that have upper crank assemblies.
-In this instance the thrust bearing is found before the whiffle tree.
+In this instance the thrust bearing is found on the whiffle tree, riding on the thrust nut.

 It's also on 3000 series direct drive crank assemblies.
 In this instance it is located at the back of the crank.